So this is what we’ve got for you:

-A great way to supplement your current studies, or a great history curriculum on their own!
+A great way to supplement your current literature studies, or a great literature curriculum on their own!

-At one show a day, this collection contains TWO full school years of programs, so you can make daily listening a part of your homeschool day
+At one show a day, this collection contains TWO full school years of programs, so if you wish, you can make listening a part of your homeschool day EVERY day!

 Just pennies per half hour show — A terrific investment in your children’s character and education.